 I went to one of the law firm’s that advertise on television.
 They tried to accept a $32,000 offer on my behalf without even telling me.
 Six weeks after I hired Miller & Zois, my case settled for $165,000.00.

 We know how to overcome the roadblocks these insurance companies throw up to give our clients the best chance of receiving the maximum possible recovery for their claim.
+This is not tough guy talk -- the only thing insurance companies truly understand is strength and the only thing they ever have to fear is a lawsuit filed on behalf of a worthy victim by a lawyer that knows the path to victory.

 Greedy insurance companies do not care that you are hurt or financially devastated.
 They do not care if they are unfair.
 Insurers only care about hanging on to their money.
 Your tragedy is just a little mishap to them.
 They think asking for more compensation than just your medical bills is just you trying to get a financial windfall.
 But pain, suffering, and agony is the worst harm in any injury or death case.
 The amount of an accident victim's medical bills does not define a claim.
-What matters most is the sum of the human pain and suffering.
+What matters most is the sum of human pain and suffering.

 - wrongful death